iagocanalejas/andiag-mvp/README.md

     }
     ```

-  We have also implemented a common library that contains [extensions](docs/COMMONS.md), if you want to use it just replace your andiag-mvp dependency with:
+  - We have also implemented a common library that contains [extensions](docs/COMMONS.md), if you want to use it just replace your andiag-mvp dependency with:
     ```ruby
     dependencies {
       compile 'com.github.iagocanalejas:andiag-mvp:commons:<VERSION>'
     }
     ```

-    If you already have a compatible version of [Butterknife](https://github.com/JakeWharton/butterknife) in your gradle file you can add this library like:
+    If you already have a compatible version of [Butterknife](https://github.com/JakeWharton/butterknife) in your gradle file you can add an exclude configuration like:
     ```ruby
     dependencies {
       compile (compile 'com.github.iagocanalejas:andiag-mvp:commons:<VERSION>'){